Sagarmatha National Park, Tourism, Its History and site to visit

 Cultural and Heritage

-Locals have decorated the trail with the Buddhists flag.
-The flag is in script with the Buddhists prayer that addresses “OM Mani Padme HUM” which is the famous Buddhists sentence, which means, “Hail to the Jewel of the Lotus”.
-The local life of the people is influenced by the mountains and trekking experience.
-Thayangbche monastery is the oldest monastery, which was built in 1989.
-Trekkers like to observe the culture and tradition of people.
-Festivals like Tiji, Dashain, and Buddha Purnima are celebrated with grand celebrations in the Khumbu region.
+Thayangbche Monastery is the oldest monastery, built in 1989—Trekkers like to observe the culture and traditions of the people.
+Festivals like Tiji, Dashain, and Buddha Purnima are celebrated grandly in the Khumbu region.
 Moreover, the people of the Khumbu region believe in hospitality and welcoming nature.

 Sagarmatha National Park Entry Fee and Timings